-I’ve taken a couple trips since the reopening of Disney World.
-There have been so many changes from queue lines to lack of fireworks.
-I’ve also noticed a more subtle (but welcome!) change: Disney Photopass Photographers seem to be taking better photos lately.
-Check out my evidence and let me know if you agree!
+There have been so many changes from queue lines to lack of fireworks since the reopening of Disney World.
+There has also been a more subtle (but welcome!) change: Disney Photopass Photographers seem to be taking better photos lately.
+Check out the evidence and let me know if you agree!

 What exactly is PhotoPass?
 PhotoPass is the service Disney provides to capture your moments around the parks.
 Anytime you get a ride photo or video or have a PhotoPass photographer take your photo, you are using the service.
 There are PhotoPass photographers positioned around the parks ready to take your photo!

 With the PhotoPass service, you can also get photos or videos of your travel party on select attractions!
 Rides with photos or videos are noted in each ride section on Character Locator.